nasa/icarous/README.md

 Unmanned Systems) is a software architecture that enables the robust integration of mission specific software modules and highly assured core software modules for building safety-centric autonomous unmanned aircraft applications.
-The set of core software modules include formally verified algorithms that detect, monitor, and control conformance to safety criteria; avoid stationary obstacles and maintain a safe distance from other users of the airspace; and compute resolution
+The set of core software modules includes formally verified algorithms that detect, monitor, and control conformance to safety criteria; avoid stationary obstacles and maintain a safe distance from other users of the airspace; and compute resolution